vunski/vuan_reaktor/backend/readme.md

 ## Information

-Reads stats file and provides an endpoint `/api/package/`, which contains all the packages as objects from the stats file.
+Reads status file and provides an endpoint `/api/package/`, which contains all the packages as objects from the status file.